 This is a request for a Zoning Atlas Amendment to rezone a recombined portion of 4 contiguous parcels at 425 and 429 Hillsborough St. and 624 & 626 Martin Luther King Jr. Blvd. to facilitate the construction of the Residences at Grove Park, a 346 unit town home and condominium redevelopment project.
 The parcels making up the Residences at Grove Park development will be recombined into a single parcel as part of the development process prior to final zoning compliance approval.
 The remaining portions of the current 425 Hillsborough St. parcel and portions of 624 & 626 Martin Luther King Jr. Blvd. will be combined into a separate approximately 0.5 acre parcel and remain the existing R-6 zoning.
 (See SUP submittal for map of proposed recombination) The current zoning for this 12.93 acres is predominantly R-4 allowing 10 units per acre with only a small portion of R-6 that does not allow for the highest and best use on the property.
-Based on the benefits this project will bring to Chapel Hill's revitalization effort and for its support of long term growth according to the themes of the Comprehensive Plan, we are requesting the parcels be rezoned to the existing R-SS-C conditional zoning designation as defined by the accompanying zoning text amendment application developed in cooperation with the Planning Department's recommendations with the modifications described in this SUP application.
-By rezoning this assembly to take advantage of this site's unique location, topography, and natural amenities, the Town can provide for the population growth projected by the 2035 Long Range Plan without impacting the charm of existing neighborhoods or the beauty of Chapel Hill's natural vistas.
+Based on the fulfillment of the goals the Council has set for this zoning designation fulfilled by the benefits this project will bring to Chapel Hill's revitalization effort and for its support of long term growth according to the themes of the Comprehensive Plan, we are requesting the parcels be rezoned to the newly revised R-SS-C conditional zoning designation with the modifications described in this SUP application.
+By rezoning this assemblage to take advantage of this site's unique location adjacent to Downtown, topography, and natural amenities, the Town can provide for the population growth projected by the 2035 Long Range Plan without impacting the charm of existing neighborhoods or the beauty of Chapel Hill's natural vistas.